codingsoo/REST_Go/README.md

 ### Generate Report

-We automatically generate the report for the experiment.
+We provide a python script which automatically generates a report for the experiment.
 You can see the result in data/{service name}/res.csv!
+You can also find the detailed error message and time log in data/{service name}/error.json and data/{service name}/time.json.

 ```
 python3 report_small.py {port_number}